Get Certified.

 - Musculoskeletal injuries

-- Chest, abdominal, and pelvic injuries
+- Chest, abdominal and pelvic injuries

-- Sudden illnesses
+- Acute and chronic illnesses

 - Poisoning

-- Multiple casualty incidents
+- Multiple-casualty incidents

 - Pharmacology